Mission

 Target Audience

-The primary beneficiaries of CIFAL programs are government officials from developing countries who are committed to adopting strategic approaches to development.
-Other key participants include:
+The primary beneficiaries of CIFAL programmes are government officials from developing countries who are committed to adopting strategic approaches to development.
+Other key beneficiaries include:

-- Public Officials: From national, sub-national, and local governments.
+- Public Officials: Representatives from national, sub-national, and local governments.

 - Academics: Scholars and researchers focused on sustainable development.

-- Non-Governmental Organizations (NGOs) and Community-Based Organizations (CBOs): Those engaged in community development and advocacy.
+- Non-Governmental Organizations (NGOs) and Community-Based Organizations (CBOs): Actors engaged in community development and advocacy.

 - Private Sector Representatives: Business leaders and corporate entities involved in sustainability initiatives.

-- International Organizations: Entities supporting global development efforts.
+- International Organizations: Institutions supporting global development efforts.

-The CIFAL Global Network, under the guidance of UNITAR, continues to play a pivotal role in empowering individuals and communities to meet development challenges head-on.
-Through its comprehensive training programs and collaborative platform, CIFAL contributes to building a more sustainable and inclusive world.
+Guided by UNITAR, the CIFAL Global Network continues to play a pivotal role in empowering individuals and communities to address development challenges head-on.
+Through its comprehensive training programmes and collaborative platform, CIFAL contributes to building a more sustainable and inclusive world.

 Sustainable Development Goals

-The CIFAL Global Network also plays a vital role in promoting awareness of the 2030 Agenda for Sustainable Development, including its 17 Goals and 169 Targets, through targeted training initiatives.
-Its significant growth in the provision and reach of training services highlights both the expansion of the Network and the persistent demand for capacity-building at local and subnational levels.
-Both UNITAR and the CIFAL Global Network are deeply committed to contributing meaningfully and impactfully to the successful implementation of this global Agenda.
+The CIFAL Global Network plays a vital role in promoting awareness of the 2030 Agenda for Sustainable Development, including its 17 Goals and 169 Targets, through targeted training initiatives.
+Its continued growth in the scope and reach of training services highlights both the expansion of the Network and the sustained demand for capacity-building at local and subnational levels.
+UNITAR and the CIFAL Global Network remain deeply committed to contributing meaningfully and effectively to the successful implementation of this global agenda.

 SDG 1 (No Poverty)